powerfuljulia/HtautauCP/README.md

 git push -u <remote> <dev-branch>
 ```

-In this case we have named the remote repo "origin_github" and the dev branch right now is "ella_dev"
+In this case we have named the remote repo "origin_github" and the dev branch right now is "ella_dev"B